Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Conclusion

 \section{Conclusion}

-We propose a beam alignment method that directly synthesizes the analog beams in one shot after sweeping a few probing beam pairs and design a \ac{NN} architecture to optimize the probing beams and beam synthesizer functions through site-specific training.
-Beating existing methods in terms of the overall \ac{SNR}-speed trade-off often by orders of magnitude, the proposed method provides a promising new paradigm for \ac{mmWave} beam alignment.
+The proposed \ac{GF} approach provides a promising new paradigm for \ac{mmWave} beam alignment by achieving better \ac{SNR} while being faster than existing methods by orders of magnitude.
+Its gain can be attributed to the combination of site-specific adaptation and the joint optimization of channel probing and beam synthesis.
 Next-generation cellular systems can reap the benefits without overhauling the existing beam sweeping-based framework: the probing beams can be transmitted using periodic \acp{RS} while traditional beamforming codebooks are replaced with \ac{NN} beam synthesizers.
-Operators can select the number of probing beams based on the \ac{SNR} and \ac{IA} coverage requirement for each site.
+Operators can select the number of probing beam pairs based on the \ac{SNR} and \ac{IA} coverage requirement for each site.

 There are many possible directions that this line of research could be extended, many of which have been identified throughout the paper.
 For example, scaling the site-specific training to city-wide networks and online adaptation to dynamic environments remain open research problems.
+Multi-beam and multi-\ac{UE} communication including the joint optimization of analog and digital \ac{BF} is another promising direction.
 The beam alignment problem has mostly been investigated to date from the BS point of view.
 It is important to also consider the unique beam alignment challenges on the \ac{UE} side arising from multiple antenna panels, precarious dynamic rotations and more demanding power management.